white-ceiling/scrobble-manager/README.md

 You can filter this CSV yourself to create a CSV containing ONLY the scrobble rows you want to delete.

 # Deleting scrobbles
 Use this command to delete your scrobbles when you have a CSV with ONLY the scrobbles you want to delete.
-Please do not use {user}_full_scrobbles.csv as the file (This will permanently delete all your scrobbles).
+Please do not use the generated {user}_full_scrobbles.csv as the file, because this will permanently delete all your scrobbles*.
 Replace path_to.csv with the path to the CSV you are using.

 `scrobble_manager.delete_scrobbles_from_csv(scrobbles_for_deletion_csv)`

+* Deleted scrobbles within the past 2 weeks can be added back through the [track.scrobble](https://www.last.fm/api/show/track.scrobble) method from the last.fm API (currently not provided by this tool).
+If a scrobble is older than 2 weeks, it is impossible to scrobble it without shifting its timestamp to a date within the past 2 weeks.